Transportation in California: Amtrak

 Amtrak California is a collection of services supported by Amtrak and the California Department of Transportation.
-The three busiest intercity rail lines in the US outside the Northeast Corridor operate under this branding: the Capitol Corridor connects the San Francisco Bay Area to Sacramento; the Pacific Surfliner runs along the coast of Southern California from San Diego to San Luis Obispo; and the San Joaquin connects the major cities of the Central Valley with the Bay Area.
+The three busiest intercity rail lines in the US outside the Northeast Corridor operate under this branding: the Capitol Corridor connects the San Francisco Bay Area to Sacramento; the Pacific Surfliner runs along the coast of Southern California from San Diego to San Luis Obispo; and the Gold Runner connects the major cities of the San Joaquin Valley with onward service to either the Bay Area or Sacramento.

 National Amtrak lines include the California Zephyr from Emeryville to Chicago, Illinois; the Coast Starlight from Los Angeles to Seattle, Washington; the Southwest Chief and the Texas Eagle from Los Angeles to Chicago; and the Sunset Limited from Los Angeles to New Orleans, Louisiana.

 Bus travel

-Local transit service is found in every county, from Los Angeles to Alpine County.
+Local transit service is found in every county, from Los Angeles County, the state's most-populous one, to Alpine County, the least-populous one.
 Some local bus transit agencies like the San Francisco Muni and the Orange County Transportation Authority primarily only serve a specific city or county, while other agencies like AC Transit in the San Francisco Bay Area and the San Diego Metropolitan Transit System serve a specific region regardless of city or county borders.

-Intercity bus travel is provided by Greyhound, Megabus and Amtrak Thruway Motorcoach.
+Intercity bus travel is provided by Greyhound, Megabus and Amtrak Thruway.

 Major transit hubs that serve multiple bus and rail systems include Los Angeles Union Station, San Diego Santa Fe Depot, San Jose Diridon station, and Sacramento Valley Station.